glennpoorman/nodejs-samples/15-moreauth/README.txt

 -----------------

 * "server/config.js".
 Added an additional configuration object for each additional authorization server containing the data required for authorization.
+Also moved the "redirectUri" up to be a top level property since, in our case, it is the same for each server.

 * "server/oauth.js".
 Several modifications to handle additional authorization servers.